 - March, 2002: People v.
 R.S. - Ms. Prince represented R.S. in a jury trial involving a road rage incident in which R.S. was charged with assault and was facing life in prison as a third striker under California Three Strikes Law.
 Verdict: not guilty.

-- July, 2012:, In re J.G.: Ms. Prince represented a juvenile on appeal from his felony rape conviction.
-She argued that the trial court had improperly imposed a reuirement that the juvenile register as a sex offender - something that could cause him serious problems in his adulthood.
+- July, 2012:, In re J.G. - Ms. Prince represented a juvenile on appeal from his felony rape conviction.
+She argued that the trial court had improperly imposed a requirement that the juvenile register as a sex offender - something that could cause him serious problems in his adulthood.
 The appellate court agreed with Ms. Prince, granted the appeal, and struck down the sex offender registration requirement.

 - May, 2012: People v.
 TE - Ms. Prince represented TE on appeal from a misdemeanor conviction for resisting arrest.
 Ms. Prince succeeded in having TE's conviction reversed, based on improper multiple prosecutions arising from the same course of conduct.

 - May, 2012: Ms. Prince represented CF on appeal from a misdemeanor conviction for domestic violence.
 Ms. Prince succeeded in having CF's conviction reversed, based on the improper denial of a motion to withdraw a guilty plea made when the defendant did not have adequate representation.

 - December, 2011: People v.
 D.M. - Ms. Prince represented D.M. on direct appeal from his felony first degree murder conviction, and argued that the trial court erred in failing to give jury instructions on the lesser offenses of second degree murder and voluntary manslaughter.
 The court of appeal agreed and reversed D.M.'s conviction.